learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ```

-Great, now that we have the complete text files into `lines` RDD, we can easily use map function to break it down further into individual words and parallelize it accordingly.
+Great, now that we have the complete text files into `lines` RDD, we can easily use the map function to break it down further into individual words and parallelize it accordingly.

 __Note: Parallelization is handled by Spark environment according to available infrastructure and doesn't need any further configuration__.

 ## The MAP function `map(func)`

 The Map function for this example uses keys that are of type String (the words) and values that are integers.
 The Map task reads a document and breaks it into its sequence of words `w1, w2, . . . , wn`.
-It then emits a sequence of key-value pairs for each word where the word iteself is the key and the value is always 1.
+It then emits a sequence of key-value pairs for each word where the word itself is the key and the value is always 1.
 That is, the output of the Map task for this document is the sequence of key-value pairs as shown below:

 > `(w1, 1), (w2, 1), . . . ,(wn, 1)`

 This step performs the following two sub-steps:

-* Splitting step takes input DataSet from Source and divide into smaller Sub-Sets.
+* Splitting step takes input DataSet from Source and divides it into smaller Sub-Sets.
-* Mapping step takes those smaller Sub-DataSets and perform required action or computation on each Sub-DataSet.
+* Mapping step takes those smaller Sub-DataSets and performs required action or computation on each Sub-DataSet.

 ### Spark Mapping functions